pypiserver/pypiserver/README.rst

 means the package can be updated and 'e' means the list of releases on pypi is empty.
 After that it show a pip command line which can be used to update a one package.
 Either copy and paste that or run "pypi-server -Ux" in order to really execute those commands.
+You need to have pip installed for that to work however.

 Specifying an additional '-u' option will also allow alpha, beta and release candidates to be downloaded.
 Without this option these